 To cook the orzo, all you have to do is boil chicken bone broth, or other liquid of your choice.
 Vegetable broth works well too.

 Then you’ll want to rinse the orzo in a mesh strainer under cold water.
 This helps keep the pasta from sticking, especially when serving it in a salad.
 Add the orzo to the bone broth and cook, stirring occasionally for 7-9 minutes or until al dente (firm to the bite).

-How to make a Lemon Orzo Salad with Garlic Butter Shrimp
+How to make Lemon Shrimp Orzo Salad

 Though this looks like a sophisticated and complicated dish, it’s actually quite easy to make!

-- cook the Garlic Butter Shrimp
+How to Make Garlic Butter Shrimp

-Other recipes with Filippo Berio products:
+More Recipes with Filippo Berio products